ramikota/bogosort-adr/bogosort-adr/docs/decisions/0006-architecture-pattern.md

 We need a system architecture that enables a clear separation of responsibilities, supports scalability, and simplifies collaboration between development teams.
 It should also cater to multi-channel access (web, phone, and in-branch) while allowing easy updates and extensions to the system.

+## Decision Drivers

+* Scalability: The need for the system to handle a growing number of users and data across multiple platforms.
+- Real-time Data Updates: Required for dynamic and interactive interfaces.
+- Team Collaboration: A structure that supports modular development and independent work by the team.

 ## Considered Options

 * Model-View-Controller (MVC)